Turks and Caicos Kayaking

 If you have experience kayaking, are willing to spend a little time planning your journey, and take into account wind and tide conditions, you should have no issues exploring on your own.

-How Do the Different Islands Compare?
+How the Different Islands Compare

-The Turks and Caicos is made of two island groups separated by a deep channel: the Turks Islands and the Caicos Islands.
+The Turks and Caicos is made up of two island groups separated by a deep channel: the Turks Islands and the Caicos Islands.

-Consisting mainly of two main islands and smaller cays, the Turks Islands do not have the extensive mangrove wetlands that can be found throughout the Caicos Islands.
+Consisting mainly of two main islands and a few smaller cays, the Turks Islands do not have the extensive mangrove wetlands that can be found throughout the Caicos Islands.
 Typically, most kayaking that takes place on the Turks Islands is simply paddling on the open water.

-What’s the Best Paddling Location in the Turks and Caicos?
+Best Paddling Locations in Turks and Caicos

 The best kayaking and stand-up paddleboarding in the Turks and Caicos is found in parts of the extensive Ramsar Nature Reserve on the remote south coasts of North Caicos, Middle Caicos, and East Caicos, and in the channels separating East Caicos, Hog Cay, and McCartney Cay.